phetsims/center-and-variability/doc/model.md

   slightly from the actual (non-rounded) MAD.
 At least one data point is needed to compute the MAD.

 ### Kick Distribution Strategies
+Median and Mean & Median Screens
 * Random Skew: The kick distributions are randomly chosen to be skewed left or right.
 The skew is randomly chosen on startup and on reset-all ( but not upon clearing the field with the eraser button).
 * Random: The kicks are randomly distributed.

+Variability Screen
+* Kicker 1 is unimodal and symmetric with a small standard deviation
+* Kicker 2 is unimodal and symmetric with a larger standard deviation
+* Kicker 3 will kick a skewed right distribution
+* Kicker 4 will kick a skewed left distribution.